 What Types of Business Do These Third-Party Processors Suit Best?

 PayPal charges merchants 2.9% plus $0.30 per transaction.
-There is no monthly fee, and by using PayPal’s card reader, merchants can lower their fee to a straight 2.7% for swiped transactions.
-That fee structure, and specifically the lack of a monthly charge, makes PayPal most suitable for merchants with low monthly sales volumes.
-Businesses who sell in large volumes or bring in significant revenues will likely find that the lower cut they’d pay with a more traditional merchant account would more than make up for paying a monthly account fee.
+There is no monthly fee, and by using PayPal’s card reader, merchants can lower their fees to a straight 2.7% for swiped transactions.
+That fee structure, and specifically the lack of a monthly charge, make PayPal most suitable for merchants with low monthly sales volumes.
+Businesses who sell in large volumes or bring in significant revenues will likely find that the lower cut they’d pay with a more traditional merchant account would more than makeup for paying a monthly account fee.